-Alecia Connor and Samantha Chai
+Alecia Featherstone and Samantha Chai

 What’s actually involved in getting ‘divorced’ or separated?
 A whole lot more than meets the eye, including arrangements for children, the legal process of divorce in the eyes of the law and most importantly the legal division of assets and liabilities via a property settlement.

 There are various ways you can finalise the division of your finances and property:

 - Parties can agree on how property should be divided amicably without court involvement.
 Where parties agree on an arrangement, they can apply to formalise their agreement by applying for consent orders in the Family Court of Australia or by entering into a Binding Financial Agreement; or

 - Where parties cannot reach an agreement, parties can apply to the Federal Circuit Court or the Family Court for financial orders relating to the division of property and payment of spousal maintenance where relevant.

 Importantly though, you only have 12 months after the date of your Divorce Order to make an application to the courts to finalise your property settlement.
 There is a two year time limitation following the breakdown of a de facto relationship for a court application as well.
 If an application is not made within these timeframes, parties will need special permission of the court, which is not always granted.
 It is possible to reach agreement outside of the court although if these timeframes have passed it could limit your ability to legally enforce or later contest the division.

 Dividing your assets outside by consent

 The primary advantages of reaching an agreement without going to court are saving precious resources like your time and money, as well as heartache.
 Specifically, you can avoid the stress that prolonged proceedings can bring and have a greater degree of certainty around what you are receiving, as opposed to the uncertainty of waiting for a judicial officer’s decision.